Accept USDG payments on Robinhood Chain over x402

 gas-estimate accept network=robinhood against the public RPC, so an

-agent can verify its own settlement for $0.001 without an RPC key.
+agent can verify its own settlement for a fraction of a cent without an RPC key.